luosansui/dom-inspector/README.md

-# An DOM Inspector extracted from uBlock Origin
+# A DOM Inspector extracted from uBlock Origin

 ## The Demo